Get Tangem

 1. Tangem Wallet

-Tangem Wallet supports 80+ networks, including prominent ones like Ethereum, Bitcoin, Binance Smart Chain, and Polygon.
-Users can manage thousands of cryptocurrencies on a single card, with a comprehensive list of supported assets available on Tangem's official website.
+Supported blockchains and platforms: Tangem Wallet supports over 80 networks, including prominent ones such as Ethereum, Bitcoin, Binance Smart Chain, and Polygon.
+Users can manage thousands of cryptocurrencies on a single card, with a comprehensive list of supported assets on Tangem's official website.

 Pros: